rlautan/recras-wordpress-plugin/readme.txt

 3. The Recras blocks in Gutenberg

 == Changelog ==

+= 3.2.0 =
+* Update online booking library version: show error when input is higher than allowed
+* It is now possible to show a selection of packages during online booking

 = 3.1.2 =
 * Support pre-filling package in contact forms using GET parameter "package"